Donations To Help Our Community

 Hassi Sadri accepting his award

-For years, Napoli Culinary Academy has cooked lunch twice a week for Mercy Hospital of Sacramento for the woman and children in their Woman and Children Substance Abuse Program.
+For years, Napoli Culinary Academy cooked lunch twice a week for Mercy Hospital of Sacramento for the woman and children in their Woman and Children Substance Abuse Program.
 This program is a fantastic community program that serves the women and children in the Sacramento area, suffering from substance abuse in their lives.

-For years, Napoli Culinary Academy has cooked a Christmas dinner for the Mothers and Children in the community programs at Mercy Hospital of Sacramento
+For years, Napoli Culinary Academy cooked a Christmas dinner for the Mothers and Children in the community programs at Mercy Hospital of Sacramento

 In addition, we also provide cooking and nutritional classes, free of charge, for at-risk kids in the Youth-For-Christ Program at Bayside Church, Granite Bay.
 These classes teach the at-risk children invaluable culinary skills which will assist them in future jobs and careers in the culinary field.
 They are taught about health and nutrition, which help them to take care of themselves and their families.
 These skills create job opportunities for these children so they can flourish and have successful lives and be an asset to their community.
 We feel that by helping these at–risk children, we are helping to keep them away from participating in drugs and crimes in our community.